-Starred activities are compulsory and must be done every week.
+Starred activities are compulsory and must be done every week. +

 You need to complete at least one activity from each of the coloured columns by the end of the half term.

 Activities must be done in your homework book.
 Drawings or photos of models should be stuck in with a title to explain what the work is.